0

 - "War fatigue is increasing in France.
 Will you control the media?"

-- "Germany's unrestricted submarine warfare makes it possible for the United States to enter the war.
+- "Germany's unrestricted submarine warfare may lead to the United States entering the war.
 How will you respond?"

 **4) World War I Simulator : Economy and Resource Management**

-- Cameron must make decisions such as **securing war funds, increasing industrial production, and developing weapons**.
+- Riley must make decisions such as **securing war funds, increasing industrial production, and developing weapons**.

-- World War I Simulator advises Cameron on **resource shortages, the risk of economic collapse, and the possibility of issuing war bonds**.
+- World War I Simulator advises Riley on **resource shortages, the risk of economic collapse, and the possibility of issuing war bonds**.

 - Ex)